 Other invasive species were established by accident, either by grabbing a ride on a passing ship (quagga mussels of the Great Lakes) or escaping from human captivity (Asian carp).

 It's likely that most organisms that find themselves transported halfway around the world land in habitats to which they are not suited.
 Those organisms die a quiet death.
 In contrast, the plants and animals highlighted here were moved to environments that were a perfect fit.
 As a result, they have pushed out native species and, in some cases, have caused ecological havoc on the local ecosystem.
 These five invasive species are not going anywhere anytime soon.
 Shall we just admit that they have won the battle?

 I, for one, welcome our new invasive overlords.

-There are tens, and possibly hundreds of thousands of Burmese pythons living in the Everglades.
+There are tens of thousands, if not hundreds of thousands, of Burmese pythons living in the Everglades.
 Hundreds of thousands of large, scary snakes living in dark, scary swampy water.
 Who's ready to wade in there and start taking them out?
 Anyone?
 It's hard to see how this story has a happy ending for anyone but the Burmese pythons.